girltoy/JungleWar/docs/jobs/getOutputContents.md

   - The model-defined name of the output, e.g. "results.wav".
 Consult the API section of the model details page to get the model output name.
 - `responseType: "json" | "blob" | "arraybuffer"`
   - How the response should be formatted.
 Use "json" for text outputs.
 Use "blob" for binary files in a browser environment.
 Use "arraybuffer" for binary files in a Node.js environment.
 Defaults to "json".

+## Returns

+A promise that resolves to an unknown type (The actual result depends on the model's output and the response type specified).